What Is Thai Shrimp Green Curry?

 What is the difference between Thai green curry and Thai red curry?

-Thai green curry is built on fresh green chilies and fresh herbs — lemongrass, galangal, kaffir lime leaves — giving it a bright, sharp, herb-forward flavor and vivid green color.
+Thai green curry is built on fresh green chilies and fresh herbs, giving it a bright, sharp, herb-forward flavor and vivid green color.
 Thai red curry is built on dried red chilies, producing a deeper, warmer, more complex flavor with less freshness.
 Green curry is generally considered spicier and more immediately aromatic.
 Red curry is richer and more suited to long-simmering proteins like beef.
 Both use coconut milk as the base.

 How long do shrimp cook in Thai green curry?

-Two minutes in gently simmering curry is all shrimp need.
-They continue to cook from the residual heat of the broth after the flame goes off, and from the heat of the bowl after serving.
-The moment the shrimp turn pink and curl into a C shape, take the pot off the heat.
-Shrimp cooked longer than two minutes become rubbery and lose their sweetness.
+Three to four minutes in gently simmering curry is all shrimp need.
+They continue to cook from the residual heat of the broth after the flame goes off.
+The moment the shrimp turn pink and curl, the cooking is essentially done.
+Shrimp cooked longer than four minutes become rubbery and lose their sweetness.
 This is the single most important timing instruction in the recipe.

 Can I make Thai shrimp green curry with chicken instead?

-Yes — chicken thigh is the most common protein in Thai green curry.
-Cut into bite-sized pieces and add it after the coconut milk, simmering for fifteen to twenty minutes until cooked through.
-The timing is completely different from shrimp — chicken needs significantly more time.
-Do not treat chicken the way you treat shrimp in this recipe.
-Thigh meat stays tender in the coconut curry; breast meat will tighten if cooked too long.
+Yes.
+Chicken thigh is the most common protein in Thai green curry.
+Cut into bite-sized pieces and add it after the coconut milk, simmering for five to seven minutes until cooked through.
+The timing is different from shrimp but the method is the same.
+Thigh meat stays tender in the coconut curry.
+Breast meat will tighten if cooked too long.

 Is Thai shrimp green curry spicy?

-Thai green curry is generally the spiciest of the three main Thai curries — the fresh green chilies in the paste are hotter than dried red chilies.
-The heat level depends on the brand and amount of paste and the amount of coconut milk used.
-Two tablespoons of paste in two cans of full-fat coconut milk produces a moderate heat that builds gradually.
+Thai green curry is generally the spiciest of the three main Thai curries.
+The fresh green chilies in the paste are hotter than dried red chilies.
+The heat level depends on the brand and amount of paste and the amount of coconut milk.
+Two tablespoons of paste in one can of full-fat coconut milk and one cup of chicken broth produces a moderate heat that builds gradually.
 For less heat, use less paste and more coconut milk.
-For more, add extra paste after frying and tasting.
+For more, add extra paste after sautéing and tasting.

 What vegetables go in Thai shrimp green curry?

-Thai eggplant — small, round, and pale green — is traditional, added early to simmer in the broth.
-Bamboo shoots, baby corn, and zucchini also work well.
-Add longer-cooking vegetables with the coconut milk and shorter-cooking ones in the final minutes.
-The shrimp always go in last, regardless of what vegetables are used.
-Thai basil goes in off the heat at the very end and is not optional — it is the finishing fragrance that defines the dish.
+Bell peppers, cubed eggplant, and bamboo shoots are in this recipe, added after the liquids and cooked five to seven minutes until tender but still vibrant.
+Baby corn and zucchini also work well.
+Add longer-cooking vegetables early and shorter-cooking ones in the final minutes.
+The shrimp always go in last.
+Thai basil goes in off the heat at the very end and is not optional.